This article is loosely based on a talk given to a meeting of the

 should get the hoped-for results.
 There are numerous 'cook books'

 which purport to give this information.
-When the beginner attends an
+If you attend an

-introductory acupuncture course he or she may get the impression
+introductory acupuncture course you may get the impression that

-that there is a firmly established body of rather arcane knowledge
+there is a firmly established body of rather arcane knowledge which

-which must be gradually acquired, so that becoming an expert
+must be gradually acquired, so that becoming an expert acupuncturist

-acupuncturist is partly a matter of learning more and more
+is partly a matter of learning more and more acupuncture points with

-correspond to reality.
-Different teachers of acupuncture have quite
+Different teachers of acupuncture have quite divergent ideas about

 TCM theory postulates the existence of numerous acupuncture points